Four Horsemen (American football): Backgrounds

 Stuhldreher, a 5'7", 151-pounder from Massillon, Ohio, was a self-assured leader who could throw accurately, return punts, and block.
 He emerged as the starting signal caller four games into his sophomore season in 1922.

 Crowley, who came to Notre Dame in 1921 from Green Bay, Wisconsin, stood 5'11" and weighed 162 pounds.
 Known as "Sleepy Jim" for his drowsy-eyed appearance, Crowley outmaneuvered many defenders with his shifty ball carrying.

 Miller, a native of Defiance, Ohio, followed his three brothers to Notre Dame.
 At 5'11", 160 pounds, he proved to be the team's breakaway threat.
 According to Rockne, Miller was the greatest open-field runner he ever coached.

-Layden, the fastest of the quartet, became the Irish defensive star with his timely interceptions and handled the punting chores.
+Layden, the fastest of the quartet, became the Irish defensive star with his timely interceptions and effective punting.
 The 6-foot, 162-pounder from Davenport, Iowa, boasted excellent speed in the 40-yard dash.